jimr/deba-bocho/README.rst

 - allow a "zoom" option ✓
 - optional drop-shadows (and make right-edge black separators optional also)
 - automatic spacing as an option as well as fixed pixel spacing
-- horizontal and vertical offsets (probably requires "zoom")
+- horizontal and vertical offsets ✓
 - optional right-to-left stacking
 - handle non-A4 aspect ratio input documents
 - ensure sliced PNGs are large enough when custom width / height are specified